geron-d/twitter/standards/JAVADOC_TEMPLATES.md

  *
  * @param ex the exception that was thrown
- * @return ProblemDetail containing error information
+ * @return ProblemDetail containing error information */
- * @see GlobalExceptionHandler for the main exception handling class */
 @ExceptionHandler(SpecificException.class)
 public ProblemDetail handleSpecificException(SpecificException ex) {